liulei/volks2/README.md

 **Description**

 - All programs in the pipeline will first call `utils.gen_cfg()` to obtain the configuration.
 In this way modification of source code in any other programs is avoided.
 One need to set the specific task in `gen_cfg()` and then prepare the corresponding configuration class in e.g. `gen_cfg_el060()`.
 The description of each term is explained in the source file.

 **Input**:

 - Once `gen_cfg()` is invoked, `load_config()` will read and parse the `.input` and `.calc` files of the corresponding scan, and generate the configuraiton class.

+- When the `Config` class is initialized, it will check if `libio.so` exists.
+If this is the case, the C version `rec2buf()` in this lib will be used to speedup data loading.
+-
 ### Initial calibration: `gen_cal_initial.py`
 **Description**: